OcaJoy/AIConfigurableAntenna/README.md

 - [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/) [Version 1.59]
   - This library is used to send signals to the Pololu A4988 Stepper Motor Driver to be able to drive the Stepper Motors.

+## Diagrams and Pictures
+All diagram and pictures can be found in docs/source/img

+## STL CAD Files
+All .stl CAD Files can be found in docs/source/slt